EduardoMontanha/eduardomontanha.github.io/tnt-automation/commands-guide/custom-commands-util.md

 });

 browser.getPrice("#selector", function (price) {
-    //price param will contain the selector's price as String }, true); // If condition is true, will retur the price as double
+    //price param will contain the selector's price as Double }, true); // If condition is true, will retur the price as double
 ```